 - At the final stage, don't change any settings and hit Finish.
 Now give the tool some time to collect a bunch of new local guest posting prospects for you.

 Sadly enough, a lot of customers who talk about your product or service on the Internet don't bother to link to your website.
-Therefore, chances are high that there are tons of unlinked brand mentions, bringing you much less profit than they could.
-So what I suggest doing is spotting unlinked mentions and turning them into linked ones.
+Therefore, chances are high that there are tons of unlinked brand mentions out there, bringing you much less profit than they could.
+So what I suggest is spotting unlinked mentions and turning them into linked ones.

 Back in the day, it was really hard to keep track of unlinked brand mentions.
 Now with the help of a tool like Awario, you can effortlessly track, segment, and take more advantage of your mentions.